-While ‘agreement’ is often used as a synonym for ‘contract’, however parties may have entered into an agreement, however it is unenforceable because it lacks an essential element to be a legally binding contract.
+While ‘agreement’ is often used as a synonym for ‘contract’, some agreements are unenforceable because they lack an essential element to be a legally binding contract.

 Throughout life you will enter into thousands of contracts without even realising it.
 For example: getting on a bus; buying ticket to attend a concert; subscribing to a pay TV service; or downloading music from iTunes, are activities that involve entering into a contract.
 The terms and conditions of the use of the service may simply be referred to on the back of the ticket, or may be a written agreement you are expected to sign, or you ‘clickthru’ a button on a website that has the legal effect that you are accepting terms and conditions - whether you choose to read or choose to ignore the terms and conditions

 See the Arts Law information sheet Contracts: a glossary of jargon.